tixi/Domoticz-Tuya-SmartPlug-Plugin/README.md

 # Domoticz-Tuya-SmartPlug-Plugin

-A Domoticz plugin to manage Tuya Smart Plug (single and multi socket device)
+A Domoticz plugin to manage Tuya Smart Plug (single and multi socket device) This is a modified plugin from the original by Tixi, The original plugin only supported an On/Off switch.
+Now meters for Watt, Voltage, Ampere, kWh (calculated) are also created.

+Multi socket has not been tested by sincze.
+I only have 1 socket.
+Keep in mind I am not a Python developer.
+Plugin is provided on best-effort.

 ## ONLY TESTED FOR Raspberry Pi

-With Python version 3.5 & Domoticz version 4.9700 (stable)
+With Python version 3.5 & Domoticz version V4.1044 (beta)
 ## Prerequisites

 This plugin is based on the pytuya Python library.
 For the installation of this library,